Chang Sen-i: Recruitment by the CIA

 In 1967, Chang graduated from the military's Chung Cheng Institute of Technology (now National Defense University).
 Then from the 1970s, he was recruited by a case officer of the CIA while studying in America.
 While rising through the ranks in Taiwan, he passed on information to the USA.
-By 1987, as Deputy Director of INER, he was well-positioned to provide information about the country's secret small-scale plutonium extraction facility.
+By 1987, as deputy director of INER, he was well-positioned to provide information about the country's secret small-scale plutonium extraction facility.
 At this time, beside the continuing policy by President Chiang government, the Reagan administration considered it possible that the secret program was proceeding without the knowledge of Vice President Lee Teng-hui.

 Defection to the United States of America

-After the Lieyu massacre, Colonel Chang did not return to Taiwan from the holiday on January 9, 1988, and instead told his family to leave for Japan in January 8, one day before his departure to the United States under protection.
+After the Lieyu massacre, Colonel Chang did not return to Taiwan from the holiday on January 9, 1988, and instead told his family to leave for Japan on January 8, one day before his departure to the United States under protection.
 Chang brought with him numerous top-secret documents that could not have been obtained by other means, though an article from the BBC claims Chang did not take a single document.
 A study into the secret program concluded that at the time of Chang's defection, Taiwan was one or two years away from being able to complete a nuclear bomb.
 According to The Economist, there were plans to fit nuclear warheads to Taiwan's Tien Ma, or 'Sky Horse' missile, which had an estimated range of up to 1,000 kilometres.
 There were also plans to load miniaturised nuclear weapons into the auxiliary fuel tanks of the Indigenous Defense Fighter.
 Armed with Chang's documents, President Reagan insisted that Taiwan shut down its program.

 On 20 January, 7 days after the sudden death of President Chiang Ching-kuo, Director of Taipei Economic and Cultural Representative Office of Taipei Representative Office, David Dean met General Hau Pei-tsun, Chief of the General Staff of Republic of China Armed Forces in Taipei to reveal the U.S. reconnaissance satellite images showing a minimized nuclear explosion on the testing ground of NARI Jiupeng base in 1986, and that he had spoken with Chiang; Hao replied that, after nearly 20 years of research, ROC military scientist have successfully produced a controlled nuclear test.
 Dean demanded Hao to respect the agreement between President Reagan and President Lee to terminate the nuclear weapons development plan and to return 699 nuclear fuel rods back to the United States under the supervision of International Atomic Energy Agency and U.S. officials.
 Dean also warned that a gang from New York issued threats against Chang's family, while his parents in Taiwan were also harassed; U.S. government will hold General Hau accountable if anything happens to Chang's families.
 The situations indeed stopped afterwards as confirmed later.